 Importance and legacy of animated films

-These works not only entertain but also teach and promote values, becoming a bridge between generations and diverse cultures.
+These works not only entertain but also teach and promote values, becoming a bridge between diverse generations and cultures.

 Universal emotional and cultural impact